-Time to Start the 2017 – 2018 School year
+Time to Start the 2018 – 2019 School year

 I have always enjoyed math and like to share stories of my struggles in math with students to show that even if you struggle with something you can still reach your goals.
 I have a Bachelors degree in Mathematics from UW Eau Claire, I have my teaching degree from UW Milwaukee and I have my Masters in Computer Science Education from Cardinal Stritch University.

-If you have questions and can not find me send me an email at email@example.com or call me at 720-424-1830
+If you have questions and can not find me send me an email at email@example.com or call me at 720-424-1760.

 I put a lot of this in the students hands, if your child is missing class they are responsible for making up the work they missed, getting the notes from another students and handing in any homework, I always emphasize getting work turned in before a student leaves, it eliminates some of the pressure of making up the work when they get back.

 If you miss a class or just need a little more help to understand a topic and can’t seem to connect with me try going to Kahn Academy or youtube and look for examples of what we are currently discussing, these have helped students in the past.
 I do post my notes online, these are very basic and students may still need to come in to see me about them.
 I try to make powerpoints of my notes to help stay consistent and give students something to look at if they missed class.
 If you need a little more time with homework talk to me before it is due and we can work out an extension on the homework, I always like to see what you have done before giving extensions and like to see you during tutoring.

 DPS Grading Scale-System – this shows you how grades are given based on honors, AP and a regular classroom